 Extremaduran is a Romance language spoken in western Spanish, mainly in the autonomous community of Extremadura, and in neighboring parts of Salamanca, Toledo, Ciudad Real, Córdoba and Huelva.
 It is also spoken in Barrancos in Portugal.

 There are two varieties of Extremaduran: a Western one, and an Eastern one, which is more influenced by Spanish.

-The number of Extramaduran speakers is not known.
-It is estimated as between 200,000 and 1.1 million.
+Estimates on the number of Extremaduran speakers vary widely, from 200,000 to 1.1 million people.
 The language is spoken mainly by the oldest generation.
 Younger people understand it but do not necessarily speak it.

 Extremaduran was first written in 16th century by the poet Diego Sánchez de Badajoz, whose play Farsas was written in the Sayagués dialect which included Extremaduran vocabulary.
 In the late 19th José María Gabriel y Galán wrote some of his poems in Extremaduran and started the cultured literary use of the language.

 This orthography was created by Ismael Carmona García, one of the best-known Extremaduran linguists.
 It was approved by the Linguistic Committee of the OSCEC (Órganu de Seguimientu i Cordinación del Estremeñu i la su Coltura), a cultural association which promotes the Extremaduran language.